 - Architects by territory who are specifying only your competitors

 - Number of lunch & learns delivered

-- The number of attendees at Lunch & learns attended
+- Number of attendees at lunch & learns attended

 Homeowner Leads (Residential-only)

 Got a dealer or contractor locator on your website?
 Residential product focus?
 Then you’re in the category of building material firms where homeowner lead generation is meaningful to your business.